 SEAN: Vertical has the 9th volume of Flowers of Evil, which is ending next month in Japan, I believe, so we should be getting near a climax.

-MELINDA: All right!
+MJ: All right!

 ASH: I’ve been waiting for this entire arc to be released before reading it.
 And now the wait is over!